Another Victim, 19, Now Confirmed Dead In Shooting Rampage At Arden Area Market

 ARDEN-ARCADE (CBS13) – Another victim has been confirmed dead following a shooting rampage at an Arden-Arcade market over the weekend.

-A family spokesperson confirmed to CBS13 on Wednesday that Abdul Mobin, 19, died after being on life support due to suffering a gunshot to the head.
+Farhad Yousafzai, a spokesperson for the victims and local Afghani community organizer, confirmed to CBS13 on Wednesday that Abdul Mobin, 19, died after being on life support due to suffering a gunshot to the head.

+‘I’m still in shock.
+It’s a really bad tragedy and I’m not feeling good,” said Ali Hasan, an East Market and Restaurant employee.

-Mobin is now the third person to die in the shooting, which happened Saturday afternoon at the East Market and Restaurant on El Camino Avenue.
+For Hasan, the heartache is still raw.
+Mobin is now the third person to die in the shooting, which happened Saturday afternoon at East Market and Restaurant on El Camino Avenue.

+News about Mobin came as people in the local Afghani community are mourning Shujauudin Omerkheil.
+He was the father who was shot and killed while shopping for dinner with his 4-year-old daughter.

 The gunman – identified Wednesday as 33-year-old Sacramento resident Hassibullah Shams Hassib – shot 3 people inside the business before killing himself.